WeianWang-OvO/EB-GS-DualNet_2D-tracking-of-robotic-surgery-instruments/README.md

 Code Description:

+data -> all data for training and testing (empty due to large size, please contact author to get dataset)

 predictions -> the predicted result from each model and each dataset

 TransUNet-single -> all files to run TransUNet model